Manueeell/SubtitleReader/README.md

+WIP
+For now, this is just a copy of [halilugur/SubtitleTranslator](https://github.com/halilugur/SubtitleTranslator)

 # Game Subtitle Recognition and Translation

 This repository contains a Python project for recognizing subtitles in games and displaying them in the desired language.
 The project utilizes computer vision, natural language processing, and user interface development techniques.